Marten Wilmots

-Marten Wilmots (born 29 January 1999 in Belgium) is a Belgian footballer.
+Marten Gert Wilmots (born 29 January 1999 in Belgium) is a Belgian former footballer who plays as a Midfielder and Forward.

 Career

 After failing to make an appearance for Standard Liège, one of Belgium's most successful clubs, Wilmots wanted to go abroad with U.S. Avellino 1912 in the Italian lower leagues but the transfer never happened.

 In 2018, he signed for Ferencvárosi TC, the most successful Hungarian team, but failed to make an appearance there before joining NK Triglav Kranj in the Slovenian top flight.

-He is the son of former Belgium international Marc.
+He is the son of former Belgium international Marc and elder brother of RFC Liège Reno Wilmots.